JuliaEarth/GeoStats.jl/README.md

 # define estimation problem for any data column(s) (e.g. :precipitation)
 problem = EstimationProblem(geodata, grid, :precipitation)

-# choose a solver from the list
+# choose a solver from the list of solvers
 solver = Kriging(:precipitation => @NT(variogram=GaussianVariogram(range=35.)))

 # solve the problem